-The Company's exposure to other changes in market prices at 31 October 2017 on its equity investments was £129,211,000 (2016: £96,638,000).
+The Company's exposure to other changes in market prices at 31 October 2018 on its equity investments was £189,419,000 (2017: £129,211,000).

-In addition, the Company's gross market exposure to these price changes through its CFD portfolio was £21,549,000 (2016: £15,080,000) through long positions.
+In addition, the Company's gross market exposure to these price changes through its CFD portfolio was £41,290,000 through long positions (2017: £21,549,000).

-The Company uses CFDs as part of its investment policy.
+The Company uses CFDs, as part of its investment policy.
 These instruments can be highly volatile and potentially expose investors to a higher risk of loss.
 The low initial margin deposits normally required to establish a position in such instruments permit a high degree of leverage.
-As a result, depending on the type of instrument, a relatively small movement in the price of a contract may result in a profit or loss which is high in proportion to the value of the net exposures in the underlying CFD positions.
+As a result, a relatively small movement in the price of a contract may result in a profit or loss which is high in proportion to the value of the net exposures in the underlying CFD positions.
 In addition, daily limits on price fluctuations and speculative position limits on exchanges may prevent prompt liquidation of positions resulting in potentially greater losses.